MasterOfMastersDestoyerOfWorlds/Blender-Procedural-Human/README.md

 ## Installation

-### Method 1: Using the Zip File (Recommended)
+### For Development (VS Code Extension - Recommended)

+This addon is optimized for development with the [Blender VS Code Extension](https://marketplace.visualstudio.com/items?itemName=JacquesLucke.blender-development).

+1. **Install the Blender VS Code Extension**:
+   - Open VS Code
+   - Go to Extensions (Ctrl+Shift+X)
+   - Search for "Blender" and install the extension by Jacques Lucke

+2. **Open the Addon Folder in VS Code**:
+   - Open the `procedural_human` folder in VS Code

+3. **Start Blender from VS Code**:
+   - Press `Ctrl+Shift+P` (or `Cmd+Shift+P` on Mac)
+   - Type "Blender: Start" and select it
+   - Choose your Blender executable path (first time only)

+4. **The extension automatically**:
+   - Creates a soft link to Blender's addon directory
+   - Enables hot-reloading (reloads addon on file save)
+   - Provides debugging support with breakpoints

+5. **Enable the Addon**:
+   - In Blender, go to Edit > Preferences > Add-ons
+   - Search for "Procedural Human Generator"
+   - Enable the addon

+**Benefits**:
+- Automatic reloading on file save (no need to restart Blender)
+- Full debugging support with breakpoints
+- Integrated terminal output
+- No manual installation needed

+### For Distribution (Zip File)

-1. Download the `procedural_human.zip` file
+1. Run `python package.py` to create `procedural_human.zip`
 2. Open Blender
 3. Go to Edit > Preferences > Add-ons
 4. Click "Install..." and select the zip file
-5. Enable the add-on by checking the box next to "Procedural Human Generator"

-### Method 2: Manual Installation
-1. Create a folder named `procedural_human` in your Blender addons directory
-2. Copy all the plugin files into this folder
-3. Open Blender
-4. Go to Edit > Preferences > Add-ons
-5. Enable the add-on by checking the box next to "Procedural Human Generator"
+5. Enable the add-on

 ## Usage